True Sports

-True Sport is a Thai group of sport channels operated by cable and satellite pay-TV provider TrueVisions.
+True Sports is a Thai group of sport channels operated by cable and satellite pay-TV provider TrueVisions.
 True Sport channels are available exclusively on TrueVisions.
 The number of channels are depends on the package.

-True Sport holds exclusive rights to broadcast Thai League T1, NFL, NBA as well as the tennis programmes from ATP Tour, WTA Tour and US Open.
+True Sports holds exclusive rights to broadcast Thai League T1, NFL, NBA as well as the tennis programmes from ATP Tour, WTA Tour and US Open.
 It also airs magazine shows from FIFA, ITTF and ATP.